enagonius/Duimon-Mega-Bezel/Presets/README.md

 The advanced presets will be a much greater undertaking, and involve quite a bit of graphics wizardry.
 They will include a few fancy bling-filled vintage monitors, scale-able handhelds with independent backgrounds, (I will include a set of these you can choose from or you can use an image of your own.) a phosphor layer on vintage TVs, custom HDR derived screen reflections, color adjustable bodies on some handhelds and consoles. and many things I have yet to discover myself.

 I anticipate a few growing pains.
-Please don't hesitate to post on my forum thread when you run into problems or disover any mistakes I am sure I made.
+Please don't hesitate to post on my forum thread when you run into problems or discover any mistakes I am sure I made.